sled-rs/sled-rs.github.io/errors.md

 }
 ```

-By using nested `Result`s, we allow ourselves to take advantage
+By using nested `Result`s, we allow ourselves to take advantage of the
-of the wonderful short-circuit and error propagation properties
+wonderful short-circuit and error propagation properties of the try `?`
-of the try `?` operator, without exposing ourselves to an endless
-deluge of bugs relating to mashing all of our errors into a gross
+operator, without exposing ourselves to an endless deluge of bugs relating to
-single type.
-We are able to rely on the beautiful bug-reducing
+mashing all of our errors into a gross single type.
+We are able to rely on the
-capabilities of performing exhaustive pattern matching again,
+beautiful bug-reducing capabilities of performing exhaustive pattern matching
-without making guesses about which variants may or may not
+again, without making guesses about which variants may or may not need to be
-need to be handled at specific places.
-We increase the chances
+handled at specific places.
+By separating error types, we increase the chances
-that we correctly handle errors.
+that we correctly handle errors at all.

+Use try `?` for propagating errors.
+Use exhaustive pattern matching on concerns
+you need to handle.
+Do not implement conversions from local concerns into
+global enums, or your local concerns will find themselves in inappropriate
+places over time.
+Using separate types will lock them out of where they don't
+belong.

 # in summary